Below is our council of Board Directors, Advisors, Staff, wolf kin + partners in the field.

 I also teach on-line sessions for the Demystifying Death course though University of Chattanooga School of Nursing, have designed and facilitated end-of-life training for international hospital staff and community members in Colorado, New Mexico and Dubai; and volunteered at a hospice in India.”

-Dr. Bayo Akomolafe, PhD., Únashay Board Advisor + Writer
+Dr. Bayo Akomolafe, PhD., únashay Board Advisor + Writer

-Author, These Wilds Beyond our Fences: Letters to My Daughter on Humanity's Search for Home and We Will Tell Our Own Story.
-Executive Director/Chief Curator, The Emergence Network.
-Host, 'We will dance with Mountains' Course.
-PhD, Department of Psychology, Covenant University, Nigeria Adjunct Professor, Pacifica Graduate Institute, Steward of "Making Sanctuary" methodology. | https://www.bayoakomolafe.net
+Author, Founder and Executive Director of The Emergence Network, Lead Teacher and Host of “We Will Dance With Mountains' Course; PhD, Department of Psychology, Covenant University, Nigeria Adjunct Professor, Pacifica Graduate Institute, Steward of "Making Sanctuary" methodology. | https://www.bayoakomolafe.net

 A note from Bayo: